Vietnam

 Australia also cooperates closely with Vietnam in the ASEAN Regional Forum and ASEAN Defence Ministers’ Meeting-Plus.

 Our defence and security links continue to grow.
-In October 2010, Australia and Vietnam signed a bilateral MoU on Defence Cooperation at the inaugural ASEAN Defence Ministers' Meeting Plus in Hanoi.
+In October 2010, Australia and Vietnam signed a bilateral Memorandum of Understanding on Defence Cooperation at the inaugural ASEAN Defence Ministers' Meeting Plus in Hanoi.
 Defence Ministers also signed a Joint Vision Statement on Further Defence Cooperation in 2018, which bolstered our defence ties.
 The first meeting between Australian and Vietnamese Defence Ministers was held in Canberra on 19 March 2013.
-The latest meeting was held in February 2020 in Hanoi.
-The inaugural Defence High Level Meeting, scheduled to take place in 2020, will see Defence Ministers meeting on an annual basis.
+The inaugural annual High-Level Meeting of Defence Ministers took place in Hanoi in November 2022.
+Prime Minister Anthony Albanese and Prime Minister Phạm Minh Chính announced the elevation of peacekeeping cooperation to a Peacekeeping Partnership Arrangement on 7 March 2024 (as part of the Comprehensive Strategic Partnership).

-Since 2012, an annual joint Foreign Affairs and Defence Australia-Vietnam Strategic Dialogue has been held at Deputy-Secretary/Vice-Minister level.
-Australia hosted the seventh round of the Dialogue in December 2019.
+Since 2012, an annual joint Foreign Affairs and Defence Australia-Vietnam Strategic Dialogue has been held at Deputy Secretary/Vice-Minister level.
 Australia and Vietnam also conduct annual Australia-Vietnam Defence Cooperation Talks, a Defence Policy Dialogue, and a 1.5 Track Dialogue.
-Since 2018, Australia and Vietnam have held an annual security dialogue at the Deputy Secretary/Vice-Minister level.

 Australia has a longstanding relationship with Vietnam on immigration, border security and law enforcement cooperation.
 Australia and Vietnam have enhanced coordination on operations across all transnational crime types, including child exploitation, money laundering and narcotics.
 We also cooperate to prevent and deter people smuggling and address the challenges of irregular migration and civil maritime security.

-The Australian Federal Police has had a presence in Vietnam for over 20 years and maintains Law Enforcement Offices in Hanoi and Ho Chi Minh City.
-The AFP and Vietnam's Ministry of Public Security (MPS) maintain the Joint Transnational Crime Centre (JTCC) in HCMC.
+The Australian Federal Police (AFP) has had a presence in Vietnam for over 20 years and maintains Law Enforcement Offices in Hanoi and Ho Chi Minh City.
+The AFP and Vietnam's Ministry of Public Security (MPS) maintain the Joint Transnational Crime Centre (JTCC) in Ho Chi Minh City.

 Education, knowledge and innovation

-Australia is a leading education destination for Vietnamese students, with 26,050 Vietnamese students in Australia in 2019.
-Vietnam is Australia’s fifth largest source of foreign students.
+Australia is a leading education destination for Vietnamese students, with more than 33,500 Vietnamese students studying in Australia in 2024 and over 100,000 Vietnamese are alumni of Australian institutions, with more than 7000 of those having utilised Australian Government scholarships.
+Vietnam is Australia's fifth largest market for international student enrolments.

-Australia collaborates on many education and training initiatives with Vietnam, including in quality assurance, qualification recognition and vocational education; facilitating institution-to-institution partnerships; and supporting vibrant Australian alumni associations.
+Australia collaborates on many education and training initiatives with Vietnam, including in quality assurance, qualification recognition, research collaboration and vocational education; facilitating institution-to-institution partnerships; and supporting vibrant Australian alumni associations.
+We are also working with Vietnam to increase the number of Australian universities with a presence in Vietnam and have a Working Group to support of the establishment of branch campuses in country.

-The Memorandum of Understanding on Cooperation in Education and Training with the Ministry of Education and Training (MOET) was first signed in 1994, was renewed in October 2013.
-Under the MoU, there is a Joint Working Group on Education and Training.
+The Memorandum of Understanding on Cooperation in Education and Training with the Ministry of Education and Training (MOET) was first signed in 1994, renewed in October 2013 and refreshed and renewed in March 2024.

-To further strengthen collaboration in knowledge and innovation, Australia and Vietnam have agreed to establish the Vietnam-Australia Centre at the Ho Chi Minh National Academy of Politics in Hanoi.
-The Centre will draw on Australian expertise to support Vietnam's future leadership, while enabling Vietnam and Australia to pursue solutions to shared national and regional challenges and deepen people-to-people and institutional links.
-It will bring together influential Vietnamese and Australian leaders, government officials, experts and academics.
+To further strengthen collaboration in knowledge and innovation, Australia and Vietnam have established the Vietnam-Australia Centre at the Ho Chi Minh National Academy of Politics in Hanoi.
+The Centre draws on Australian expertise to support Vietnam's future leadership, while enabling Vietnam and Australia to pursue solutions to shared national and regional challenges and deepen people-to-people and institutional links.
+It brings together influential Vietnamese and Australian leaders, officials, experts and academics.

-Through Aus4Innovation , Australia and Vietnam are together exploring emerging areas of technology and digital transformation, trialling new models for partnerships between public and private sector institutions, and strengthening Vietnamese capability in digital foresight, scenario planning, commercialisation, and innovation policy.
-Aus4Innovation is a collaboration between the Department of Foreign Affairs and Trade, CSIRO and Vietnam’s Ministry of Science and Technology.
-It is funded through Australia’s development program to Vietnam.
+Through Aus4Innovation, Australia and Vietnam are together exploring emerging areas of technology and digital transformation, trialling new models for partnerships between public and private sector institutions, and strengthening Vietnamese capability in digital foresight, scenario planning, commercialisation, and innovation policy.
+Aus4Innovation is a collaboration between DFAT, CSIRO and Vietnam's Ministry of Science and Technology.
+It is funded through Australia's development program to Vietnam.

 People connections

 Australian and Vietnamese links continue to grow through tourism, business, education and volunteering.
-Vietnam is Australia’s 11th most popular short-term destination.
-As at March 2020, 311,400 Australian residents returned from Vietnam, a decrease of 2.6 per cent on the previous year and a five-year average annual growth of 6.9 per cent.
-In the 2016 Census, Vietnamese was the fifth most common language spoken at home in Australia (1.2 per cent of the total population).
+Vietnam is Australia's 11th most popular short-term destination.
+As of 2022, 281,000 Vietnamese-born people were living in Australia.
+In the 2021 Census, Vietnamese was the fourth most common language spoken at home in Australia (1.3 per cent of the total population).

 Human rights cooperation